-- I am seriously concerned about the environment and I agree that we can not fix external environment without major changes in the internal environment.
-We need to learn how to relate to each other, otherwise we are doomed.
-What we see as “ability to relate” the scientist would perceive as a brain function.
-This function is modified by the family, the society and by the personal practice.
-We desperately need an all out effort in all three areas.
+3. I am an eco-humanist.
+I am seriously concerned about the environment and I agree that we can not fix the external environment without major changes in the internal environment.
+We need to learn how to relate to each other, otherwise, we are doomed.
+What we see as the “ability to relate” the scientist would perceive as a brain function.
+This function is modified by the family, society, and by personal practice.
+We desperately need an all-out effort in all three areas.

 These 3 criteria also nicely create the categories of my interest and my armchair philosophy.
 In my new blog these will also serve as three pods of entries and discussion:

-(1) Evolution, (2) Building an explicit worldview and (3) Evolutionary Objectivity (Me and You)
+(1) Evolution, (2) Building an explicit worldview, and (3) Evolutionary Reality

 Comments on: "Overview" (4)